chrismartinjazz/odin-wheres-waldo/planning.md

   - DONE Home page with link to photo page
   - DONE Photo page shows image
   - DONE Click coordinates can be tested against a target location, scaling with image size
-  - Add functionality to click a photo, show targeting box with options, choose option, remove targeting box
+  - DONE Add functionality to click a photo, choose option
-  - Hard coded coordinates for elements
+  - DONE Hard coded coordinates for elements
-  - Add error messages / success markers
+  - **Add error messages / success markers**
-- Build back end
+- DONE Build back end
-  - Add coordinates to database
+  - DONE Add coordinates to database
-  - Add validation if clicked correct place
+  - DONE Add validation if clicked correct place
-    - Normalize across different screen sizes
+    - DONE Normalize across different screen sizes - (normalization handled in React, as front end know image location and size on screen)
 - Tie back and front end together
-  - State includes the coordinates for elements
-  - Front end calls back end to validate selections
+  - DONE Front end calls back end to validate selections
   - Add time tracking on the server side from page load until all elements identified
-  - Add on completion of round, popup asks for name and record time
-  - Deal with anonymous users
+    - DONE On page load, send a message to backend to add a "score" record, which will then have a "created_at" field.
+      - DONE Store the id of the record in useState.
+    - On finding all items
+      - DONE Send a message to the server to update the "score" record with the completed time
+      - DONE Report the score to the user
+      - Modal Form allowing user to input a name for their high-score
+      - When game over, show a form asking the user to enter their name or initials for their score.
+        - If they don't enter a name... save as "Anonymous"
+      - Then redirect to a victory page:
+        - Show scores recorded against this image
+        - Show all-time high score and today high score
+        - Links to try same image again or return to homepage
+    - Add visual elements
+      - DONE Add a visible timer on the image page
+      - DONE Timer stops when all items found
+      - Timer matches the server time for score!
 - Load more images into database
-- Add photo selection screen
+- DONE Add photo selection screen
 - Add score / time tracking to photo selection screen
   - All time high score
   - Today high score